jbalooka/atlatszoerdely/README.md

 This is the Graph Database that will Store All of Our Data
 Follow the instructions as described here: https://www.digitalocean.com/community/tutorials/how-to-install-neo4j-on-an-ubuntu-vps#installing-neo4j

 Long Story Short: Neo4j Is not an official Ubuntu / Debian Package therefore you will have to add it's location to your computers repository paths.
-After it's done, make sure tp refresh your Package Installer and then Install neo4j
+After it's done, make sure to refresh your Package Installer and then Install neo4j

 ##Python2.7 Interpreter
 Python scripts will help us interpret massive amounts of data and move them to the Database